Gymnophoria/Calculator/README.md

 To compile, simply `make calculator` and then run from terminal with `./calculator`.
 The Makefile is set up for yasm and ld.

 ## Features
- - Five operations supported:
+ - Six operations supported:
    - Addition (+)
    - Subtraction (-)
    - Multiplication (*)
    - Division (/)
    - Modulus (%)
+   - Power (^)
- - Answer rollover (e.g. operations based on previous answer)
+ - Answer rollover (i.e. operations based on previous answer)
  - Negative/positive support
  - Input validation